ednieuw/ESP32-2432S028R-display/README.md

 here: https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock

 ![CYD](https://github.com/ednieuw/ESP32-2432S028R-display/assets/12166816/15291b59-22f3-4ad4-be10-8c4f22c9630e)
-The display can be placed ib its container box and run on an USB 5V power supply
+The display can be placed in its container box and run on an USB 5V power supply (for some time).